martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ## Main Menu

 The main menu is shown at the top of the NST Editor.
-If you are not logged in to &#xf1b7; Steam, a message will appear instead of the main menu items.
-If another thread is currently doing some work (i.e., loading a story), a progress bar will appear instead of the items.
-The items will be shown again as soon as the thread finishes it's work.
+If you are not logged into &#xf1b7; Steam, a notice will appear instead of the main menu items.
+On the condition that another thread is simultaneously doing some work (i.e. loading a story), a progress bar will appear instead of the items.
+The items will be displayed again as soon as the thread finishes its task.

 The items on the main menu have various general-purpose functions which will be listed below.